 Explain the difference between pressure boundary leakage, and mechanical joint leakage.
 Provide examples of each, and the plant technical specification limits regarding such leakage.

 Review the Reactor Coolant System leakage monitoring program at your assigned or reference site.
-Explain how the program verifies leakage is within echnical pecification alues.
+Explain how the program verifies leakage is within technical specification values.

 After reviewing the references in sufficient detail to perform adequately in accordance with the requirements of the Evaluation Criteria, meet with your supervisor, or the person designated to be your resource for this activity to discuss the material/subjects listed in the Evaluation Criteria.